The DA (Direct Access) course.

 Before booking your course, please read the important notes you will find here.

-A candidate will only qualify for a direct access course if they can satisfy to the instructor (through discussion and practical demonstration) that they have sufficient proficiency, competency and previous experience and if they satisfy one or more of the following criteria:-
+A candidate will only qualify for a direct access course if they can satisfy the instructor (through discussion and practical demonstration) that they have sufficient proficiency, competency and previous experience and if they satisfy one or more of the following criteria:-

 - If they have carried out a full CBT/DA within the last 5 years